vimaec/vim-webgl-viewer/readme.md

 import { Viewer } from 'vim-webgl-viewer'

-// That will work if you use the bundled file directly import { Viewer } from './dist/vim-webgl-viewer.es.js'
+// That will work if you use the bundled file directly
+// However, you still need to have threejs installed via npm and use a bundler import { Viewer } from './dist/vim-webgl-viewer.es.js'

 const viewer = new Viewer();